An initiative of the University of Cincinnati, Cincinnati Parks, Ohio History Connection, and the Harriet Beecher Stowe House

 Kitchen and Herb Gardens

-Within the restored landscape we will embed kitchen and herb gardens highlighting two eras in the house’s history: the nineteenth-century Beecher residence and the twentieth-century Edgemont Inn, an African American boarding house.
-The gardens will feature medicinal herbs used by the Beecher sisters and crops introduced to the Americas by enslaved people and traditionally grown by African American farmers.
+Within the restored landscape we will embed ornamental, kitchen and herb gardens highlighting two eras in the house’s history: the nineteenth-century Beecher residence and the twentieth-century Edgemont Inn, an African American boarding house and tavern.
+The gardens will feature medicinal herbs used by the Beecher sisters, flowers grown by the African American women who were the museum’s first curators, and crops from the African plant diaspora.

 Catharine Beecher, garden design from A Treatise on Domestic Economy (1856), p.
 334.